probmods/dippl/index.md

   <h1>Probabilistic Programming Languages</h1>
 </div>

-These are notes from the [ESSLLI 2014](http://www.esslli2014.info) class on Probabilistic Programming Languages, by Noah D. Goodman and Andreas Stuhlmueller.
+These are notes from the [ESSLLI 2014](http://www.esslli2014.info) class on Probabilistic Programming Languages, by Noah D. Goodman and Andreas Stuhlmüller.

 {% assign sorted_pages = site.pages | sort:"name" %}

-## Lectures
+### Lectures

 {% for p in sorted_pages %}
     {% if p.layout == 'lecture' %}